 (b) I believe that p is true.

 I epistemically see that someone has walked through a muddy field, because I see footprints in the mud, which leads me to believe that someone has walked through the field.
-(The qualifier “epistemically” is not used in ordinary English; we just say “I see that somebody has walked through this field.”)
+(The qualifier ‘epistemically’ is not used in ordinary English; we just say ‘I see that somebody has walked through this field’.)

 In the present context, I shall mainly be concerned with a narrower sense of fact-seeing: this narrow usage requires that the fact itself be presented by vision.
 Narrowly speaking, I do not see the person having walked—things in the past don’t affect vision now (except by the time-lapse of light travelling from there to the eye)—I only see the footprints.
 I’ll call the narrow usage the experiential sense.
 In the experiential sense of ‘see’, you see only that of which you have a visual impression.